Representation theory: Infinite-dimensional Lie algebras

 There are many classes of infinite-dimensional Lie algebras whose representations have been studied.
 Among these, an important class are the Kac–Moody algebras.
 They are named after Victor Kac and Robert Moody, who independently discovered them.
 These algebras form a generalization of finite-dimensional semisimple Lie algebras, and share many of their combinatorial properties.
 This means that they have a class of representations that can be understood in the same way as representations of semisimple Lie algebras.

 Affine Lie algebras are a special case of Kac–Moody algebras, which have particular importance in mathematics and theoretical physics, especially conformal field theory and the theory of exactly solvable models.
 Kac discovered an elegant proof of certain combinatorial identities, Macdonald identities, which is based on the representation theory of affine Kac–Moody algebras.

 Lie superalgebras

-Lie superalgebras are generalizations of Lie algebras in which the underlying vector space has a Z_{2}-grading, and skew-symmetry and Jacobi identity properties of the Lie bracket are modified by signs.
+Lie superalgebras are generalizations of Lie algebras in which the underlying vector space has a $\Z_2$-grading, and skew-symmetry and Jacobi identity properties of the Lie bracket are modified by signs.
 Their representation theory is similar to the representation theory of Lie algebras.

 Linear algebraic groups

-Linear algebraic groups (or more generally, affine group schemes) are analogues in algebraic geometry of Lie groups, but over more general fields than just R or C. In particular, over finite fields, they give rise to finite groups of Lie type.
+Linear algebraic groups (or more generally, affine group schemes) are analogues in algebraic geometry of Lie groups, but over more general fields than just $\R$ or $\R$.
+In particular, over finite fields, they give rise to finite groups of Lie type.
 Although linear algebraic groups have a classification that is very similar to that of Lie groups, their representation theory is rather different (and much less well understood) and requires different techniques, since the Zariski topology is relatively weak, and techniques from analysis are no longer available.